basarat/algorithms/src/maximumSubaaray/README.md

 Observation 2:
 -------------
-The second observation is that the max sum for 0 - to - i can be represented as:
+The second observation is that the max sum for 0 - to - i irrespective of if i included or not can be represented as:
  * max(i) = maxInc(i) > max(i - 1) ? maxInc(i) : max(i - 1)

 Combining these observations we have the following two relations